signalfx/gdi-specification/specification/semantic_conventions.md

 - label `source.event.time` of type `long` MUST be set to the time when the sample was taken
 - label `trace_id` of type `string` MUST be set when sample was taken within a span scope
 - label `span_id` of type `string` MUST be set when sample was taken within a span scope
-- label `thread.id` of type `long` OPTIONALLY can be set to the thread identifier used by runtime environment
+- label `thread.id` of type `long` OPTIONALLY can be set to the thread identifier used by the runtime environment
 - label `thread.name` of type `string` OPTIONALLY can be set to the thread name used by runtime environment
-- label `thread.native.id` of type `long` MUST be set to the thread identifier used by the operating system
+- label `thread.os.id` of type `long` MUST be set to the thread identifier used by the operating system

 For each `allocation` sample:
 - value of type `long` must be set to allocation size in bytes